badrinath-reddy/Importance-of-Person-and-Location-from-Knowledge-Graph/README.md

-# Importance of Persons And Locations Using Knowledge Graph(KG)
+# Importance of Persons And Locations Using Knowledge Graph

 ## Procedure